Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Welcome to the RA guide for **Tim Burton's The Nightmare Before Christmas: Oogie's Revenge** for the PS2!

-The game released in 2005 for PS2, developed by CAPCOM, and it proposes itself as a sequel to the 1993 movie, **Tim Burton's The Nightmare Before Christmas**.
+The game released in 2005 for PS2 and XBOX, developed by CAPCOM, and it proposes itself as a sequel to the 1993 movie, **Tim Burton's The Nightmare Before Christmas**.
 The game has some similiarity to **Devil May Cry**, like the combo ranking, level progression and secrets, although it is much easier to play.

 The game takes place some time after the events of the film.
 Jack yet again gets bored of Halloween.
 He goes to Doctor Finkelstein for advice in how to improve the next halloween.
 The Doctor gives him his newest creation: SOUL ROBBER!
 A green slime that acts like a whip.
 Jack than decides to leave Halloween Town in search for new ideas, and leaves the Doctor in charge of the town.
 But Lock, Shock, and Barrel took this opportunity to revive Oogie Boogie, which then began his plot to take revenge, taking over not only Halloween Town, but all the other holidays too, to become the "Seven Holidays King".
-Sally manages to send a letter to Jack about what was going on, so he huries back to his town to fix this mess.
+Sally manages to send a letter to Jack about what was going on, so he huries back to his town to fix the mess.

-⚠️ This set's challenge achievements requires the game to be played on Nightmare Mode, the highest difficulty possible in the game.
-The difference between difficulties are not that many: enemies will have more health, harder dance segment, and harder S rank requirements in each level.
-It is still possible to just play the game in Nightmare Mode, as this difficulty is actually manageable to play.
+⚠️ Most of the achievements requires the game to be played on Nightmare Mode, the highest difficulty possible in the game.
+The difference between difficulties are not that many: enemies will have more health, dance segments require more precise timings, and harder ranking requirements in each level.
+It is possible to just play the game in Nightmare Mode, as this difficulty is actually manageable to play.

 # 2) Overview